 The funnel illustrates the entire process of converting a prospective customer to a lead, customer, and finally a promoter.
 This goal is achieved in four phases- Attract, Convert, Close, and Delight.

 Let’s have a keen look at all four phases of arguably the best B2B marketing strategy.

-The buyer’s personal has a vital role to play when it comes to attracting your potential customers.
+The buyer’s persona has a vital role to play when it comes to attracting your potential customers.
 You can attract new potential customers to the company’s website, social media channels, or any other.

 For this, you may need to generate high-quality and valuable content.
 One way to do this is to identify all the potential problems that your customers may be facing and show them how your products can solve those problems.
 Make sure to eliminate all kinds of irrelevant and redundant ads from your strategy.

 Also, you should be aware of the ways through which customers may find you.
-In most cases, they search you with the help of keywords, therefore, you should always know what people are searching for.
+In most cases, they search for you with the help of keywords, therefore, you should always know what people are looking for.
 In order to know this, you need to be at the top of your SEO game (Search Engine Optimization).
-For this, You can use tools such as Ahrefs and SEMrush.
+For this, You can use tools such as Ahrefs and SEMrush to learn about the search intent.
 Both of them are great from an SEO as well as a content marketing perspective.

 Suppose, you have managed to bring visitors to your website, Great!
 But now what?
 What are they supposed to do there?